nowaalex/af-utils/website/src/content/reference/virtual-svelte/interfaces/VirtualSvelteLayoutBinding.md

 # VirtualSvelteLayoutBinding

-Svelte actions for the three elements explained in the [layout-elements guide](/virtual/guides/layout-elements).
+Svelte attachments for the three elements explained in the [layout-elements guide](/virtual/guides/layout-elements).

 ## Extended by